pflanze/functional-perl/docs/howto.md

 Lexical variables in the current implementation of the perl interpreter live until the scope in which they are defined is exited.
-Note explicitely that this means they may still reference their data even at points of the code from which on they will never be used anymore.
+Note explicitely that this means they may still reference their data even at points of the code within a scope from which on they can never be used anymore.
 Example:

     {
         my $s = ["Hello"];
         print $$s[0], "\n";
         main_event_loop(); # the array remains allocated till the event
-                           # loop return, even though never (normally)
+                           # loop returns, even though never (normally)
                            # accessible
     }